Molokini Crater – Maui Hawaii

 1. Molokini is world renowned for its exceptional water clarity with visibility up to 150 feet.

-2. It was created from an eruption that occurred about 230,000 years ago.
+2. The volcanic crater formed from an eruption that occurred about 230,000 years ago.

 3. Molokini is home to about 250 types of marine species.